Skip to main content

 • Machine Agents can pay across chains using the chain and token a service quotes in

-The orchestrator speaks eip155:* CAIP-2 identifiers through the SDK wallet layer.
+The orchestrator speaks eip155:* CAIP-2 identifiers through the wallet layer.
 See Wallets (OWS) and the Omni-chain concept for the satellite-chain contract surface (DIDLite, IdentityLite, StakingLite).